 Just because the Philippines is a large archipelago with more than 7000 islands, many of which are certainly worth a visit, it doesn’t mean you need a long vacation to get a taste of what the country has to offer.
 It also doesn’t mean you have to run around frantically trying to see and do as much as possible!

 A big part of this country’s charm is its wonderful beaches and laid-back atmosphere, so it would be a shame to stress yourself out instead of enjoying it.

 When you start planning your trip to Philippines, you’d want to visit many islands.
 However, we suggest that you limit your itinerary to just 2 islands, preferably two which are right next to one another.

 Trying to squeeze in another location will do more harm than good.
 It is also important to understand that while some places are definitely more enticing (such as El Nido or Boracay for example), they are also much more touristy and crowded.

 Fly directly into Cebu and being your island vacation immediately, instead of spending the night in Manila.
 There are direct flights to Cebu each day from most Asian countries like Indonesia, Thailand, Vietnam etc.

-So, the trick is to find the islands that work best together, and meet your requirements the best.
-This is done by keeping a balanced between places which are attractive enough to bring in tourists, but still relatively under the radar or at least well developed enough to support large crowds.
+So, the trick is to find the islands that work best together and meet your requirements the best.
+This is done by keeping a balance between places which are attractive enough to bring in tourists, but still relatively under the radar or at least well developed enough to support large crowds.

 For that reason, our top recommendation for a short trip would be to divide your time between Cebu Island and Bohol.

-We hope that our planning tips, 4 day itinerary for Philippines and stay options will ad value to your travel.
+We hope that our planning tips, 4 day itinerary for Philippines and stay options will add value to your travel.
 If you have any queries, drop them in the comments section below.

 Happy wayfaring 🙂